 Pit Bull Attack!

-Pit bulls have a reputation for being the most dangerous dog breed.
-Is this reputation deserved?
+Donate Pit bulls have a reputation for being the most dangerous dog breed.
+Turns out the facts just don't support that.

 Filed under General Science, Health, Urban Legends